EasyTier/easytier.github.io/en/guide/download.md

 You can directly go to the [GitHub Release page](https://github.com/EasyTier/EasyTier/releases) to view the download links for all versions, or use the table below to find the version that suits you.

-The command line program package includes three executables:
+The command line program package includes four executables:

 - `easytier-core`: The core program of EasyTier
 - `easytier-cli`: EasyTier management program, after starting easytier-core, you can use easytier-cli to view virtual network information
 - `easytier-web`: Used for self-hosting the EasyTier Web console backend, generally no need to self-host, you can use the official Web console
+- `easytier-web-embed`: Same functionality as `easytier-web`, but includes the Web frontend.

 ## <a :href="url + version">EasyTier v{{ version }}</a> { #latest }